R. H. Tawney: Adult education advocacy

 Leveraging his base among intellectuals in the Labour Party, he spent years in making a lasting impact on democratising higher education.
 He promoted equality, through restructuring and curricular innovation.
 For more than forty years, from 1905 to 1948, Tawney served on the Workers' Educational Association executive, holding the offices of Vice-President (1920–28; 1944–48) and President (1928–44).
 He served on the Consultative Committee of the Board of Education (1912–31), the education Committee of the London County Council, and the University Grants Committee.
 He contributed to several government reports on education.
 His thinking was influential in the creation of the University College of North Staffordshire which opened in 1950 and received its University Charter in 1962 as the University of Keele.
 The new Teaching Block was renamed the Tawney Building in May 1960 in recognition of Tawney's impact on the educational ideals and principles that inspired the "Keele Experiment".

 Death and interment

 Tawney died in London on 16 January 1962.
-He is buried in Highgate Cemetery.
+He is buried on the eastern side of Highgate Cemetery.
+Richard Rees was his literary executor.